 Blog Lessons Learned This Month

 Where do I even start?
 I’d been so afraid to launch a product, so worried my people would say no or worse, say unkind things to or about me.
 This really was my fear.
 When you give everything away for free and then ask for money, it is hard.
 But ultimately I found a thing that I wanted more than to stay safe in my little protective blog shell, and I pushed outward.
 And once I made that decision, I went all in.
 I mean, if I was going to do it, I was going to do it RIGHT.
 I surveyed my people, found out what they wanted, and offered it to them.
 I didn’t create the product first — I offered it first with a launch.
-And I launched it using the Product Launch Plan (which came along free as a bonus the year I enrolled in Elite Blog Academy) and followed it precisely.
+And I launched it using the Product Launch Plan (which came along free as a bonus the year I enrolled in my blogging course) and followed it precisely.
 I knew nothing about launching something like this, not really, so I followed the advice of those who came before.
 And look what happened!

 The big lesson this month is how important it is to push past your fears and just try it anyway.
 The worse that can happen probably isn’t that bad anyway.